Terms that'll help you better understand EQ

 Digital Signal Processors

-DSP modules are a hybrid product, often combining features of EQs and active crossovers with enhancements such as adjustable listening positions and soundfields.
+Digital signal processor (DSP) modules are a hybrid product, often combining features of EQs and active crossovers with enhancements such as adjustable listening positions and soundfields.
 DSP modules can be connected directly to external amplifiers.
 In some cases, their output can be routed back into a receiver, making an external amp unnecessary.
 These units often take the form of a "hide-away" module, installed behind the dash or under a seat.
 Some high-end EQs have built-in digital signal processors.

 Parametric equalization or tone controls allow you to set not only the amount in dB by which a certain frequency band is boost or cut, but also the width and/or center frequency of this band.
 This gives you extremely precise control of the tonal balance in your vehicle.
 Parametric equalizers are more versatile than graphic equalizers, which have fixed center frequencies and bandwidths.

 A passive equalizer needs no power connections, using coils, resistors, and capacitors to affect the signal's frequency response.

 Pink Noise is a static-like noise techs use in conjunction with real-time analyzers (RTA) and equalizers to tune audio systems.
 When playing pink noise and visually observing the frequency response graphically on the RTA display, the tech can adjust the equalizer to achieve almost any response curve desired.

 Q is a number that describes the bandwidth of an equalizer's control.
 The higher the Q value, the narrower the band.

 (See Spectrum Analyzer)